 As an independent, nonprofit educational corporation, Undercroft's primary source of revenue is tuition, which covers the majority of operating costs for the school, each year.
-However, tuition, alone cannot fund major projects and initiatives that enhance the quality of our programs and facilities.
+However, tuition alone cannot fund major projects and initiatives that enhance the quality of our programs and facilities.
 For these, we rely on two major fundraising initiatives, each year: Annual Fund in the fall and fUNDERaiser in the spring.

-Annual Fund campaigns in recent years have enabled us to develop our natural Playscape, adding new features like an irrigation system, electricity and lighting, play structures, shade sails and plantings, an LED sign, information technology for students and staff, a campus-wide PA system, security cameras, and new school buses.
+Annual Fund campaigns in recent years have enabled us to develop our natural Playscape, adding new features such as an irrigation system, electricity and lighting, play structures, shade sails, and plantings, as well as an LED sign, information technology for students and staff, a campus-wide PA system, security cameras, and new school buses.

 Our community has the opportunity to support the Annual Fund each fall.
-The board of directors establishes a financial goal, and the primary goal is always 100% participation from board, staff and enrolled families.
-Having 100% participation by families, staff and board in Annual Fund shows community solidarity and a continuing commitment to the strength and financial health of our school.
+The board of directors establishes a financial goal, with the hope that all members of the community will contribute.
+Having a high rate of participation by families, staff and board in Annual Fund shows community solidarity and a continuing commitment to the strength and financial health of our school.
 All contributions, no matter the size, help to accomplish the goal of full community support of the Annual Fund campaign.

 fUNDERaiser is a community celebration and fundraising event for parents and friends of Undercroft.
-Planned mainly by our Community Building Committee, fUNDERaiser features a themed costume party, student art auction, silent and online auction, paddle raise, and more ways to give and get involved.
-Our community is invited to help solicit donations of services and items from favorite businesses and vendors.
+Planned mainly by our Community Building Committee, fUNDERaiser features a themed costume party, student art auction, silent auction, paddle raise, and more ways to give and get involved.
+Our community is invited to help solicit donations of services and items from favorite businesses and vendors, as well as connecting us with companies or individuals to sponsor the event.
 Funds raised are used to purchase classroom materials, technology and furniture, directly benefiting our students.